 - Pivot Minitries a residential treatment program located in Bridgeport.
 Pivot offers faith-based assistance to men who suffer from alcohol and drug addiction.
 Programs are designed to focus on recovery and prevention by addressing two main areas: immediate physical needs (food, shelter) and long-term stability (counseling, healthcare assistance and job skills training).
 Founded in 1970, about 250 men successfully go through their program each year.

-Outreach then raises funds through a series of events and activities that are not only intended to raise donations, but also to raise Norfielders' awareness of, and engagement in social justice issues affecting communities both in Connecticut, the U.S and around the world.
+The Outreach and Social Action Committee raises funds through a series of events and activities that are not only intended to raise donations, but also to raise Norfielders' awareness of, and engagement in social justice issues affecting communities both in Connecticut, the U.S and around the world.
 Some of these events in the past have included:

 3. Other service opportunities

-Outreach has historically lead a variety of other ongoing service efforts: (Senior lunch, food preparation at Gillespie Center, Memorial Day Fair plans, and others).
+The Outreach and Social Action Committee has historically lead a variety of other ongoing service efforts: (Senior lunch, food preparation at Gillespie Center, Memorial Day Fair plans, and others).
 We are always looking for new ideas and ways of engaging in fundraising and service activities.
 Please email us at OutreachGroup@norfield.org and let us know if you'd like to help and we will find the right fit for your interests and gifts of service.

 Would you like to help us even more?
 Become a Committee Member of the Board of Outreach.

-What is asked of me as a member of the Board of Outreach?
+What is asked of me as a member of the Board of Outreach and Social Action?

-- Outreach Committee members are asked to contribute their time, positive energy and ideas as part of a collaborative team that together designs and implements all of the Outreach activities.
+- Outreach and Social Action Committee members are asked to contribute their time, positive energy and ideas as part of a collaborative team that together designs and implements all of the Outreach and Social Action activities.
 We are a fun group that gets immense reward from providing this service leadership.

 - Members attend monthly team meetings.
 These meetings are about 1.5 hours long and usually take place on a given Wednesday evening or Sunday morning (before service) depending on the time of year and proximity to an upcoming event.
 As events draw near, planning meetings may be held more frequently.